edoreld/intro-data-science/README.md

 Another option is to look at the output from the hadoop command.
 For example, we can take a look at the number of input records for the reducer.
 We can also see how many bytes were written.

+6.

+ -> R2:
+mapper62.py
+reducer62.py

+The more efficient version will group the results in a combiner

+mapper62x.py
+reducer62x.py
+combiner62x.py

+ -> R3:
+ mapper63.py
+ reducer63.py

+ To improve the program, we would add the sorting logic to a combiner

+ -> R4:
+  mapper63.py
+  reducer part -> in progress